 - Type 1: Reactive machines.
 An example is Deep Blue, the IBM chess program that beat Garry Kasparov in the 1990s.
 Deep Blue can identify pieces on the chess board and make predictions, but it has no memory and cannot use past experiences to inform future ones.
 It analyzes possible moves -- its own and its opponent -- and chooses the most strategic move.
 Deep Blue and Google's AlphaGO were designed for narrow purposes and cannot easily be applied to another situation.

 - Type 2: Limited memory.
 These AI systems can use past experiences to inform future decisions.
-Some of the decision-making functions in autonomous vehicles have been designed this way.
-Observations used to inform actions happening in the not-so-distant future, such as a car that has changed lanes.
+Some of the decision-making functions in self-driving cars are designed this way.
+Observations inform actions happening in the not-so-distant future, such as a car changing lanes.
 These observations are not stored permanently.

 - Type 3: Theory of mind.
-This is a psychology term.
-It refers to the understanding that others have their own beliefs, desires and intentions that impact the decisions they make.
+This psychology term refers to the understanding that others have their own beliefs, desires and intentions that impact the decisions they make.
 This kind of AI does not yet exist.

 - Type 4: Self-awareness.
 In this category, AI systems have a sense of self, have consciousness.
 Machines with self-awareness understand their current state and can use the information to infer what others are feeling.
 This type of AI does not yet exist.